tradingstrategy-ai/trading-strategy/docs/source/fee-structures.rst

 * Algorithm vendors will enjoy new income from new investors

-* TradingStrategy protocol governance can invest to marketing and attracting new investors
+* Trading Strategy protocol governance can invest to marketing and attracting new investors

 The protocol fees need to be split with the following parties.
 Each will receive portiion of the fees earned by a strategy.